What to Wear on a Cruise – The Ultimate Guide

 Norwegian Cruise Line: NCL has a Freestyle concept and therefore does not impose a dress code in it’s dining rooms (however rules of decorum* are in place).
 You can feel comfortable either dressing up or dressing down.
 Think of it as “You do you”.

-Cunard: On the other end of the pendulum is Cunard, which prides itself on tradition and a more formal dining experience and therefore jackets are required nightly by men and it is quite common to see tuxes and gowns on Formal nights.
+Cunard: On the other end of the pendulum is Cunard, which prides itself on tradition and a more formal dining experience.
+Therefore, jackets are required nightly by men and it is quite common to see tuxes and gowns on Formal nights.
 For more information on what to expect on a Cunard Cruise, you may enjoy this post (Queen Mary 2 Cunard Cruise) that details it.

-Luxury cruise line dress codes vary from one cruise line to the other, however it may surprise you (it did me) to know that many upscale cruise lines don’t have Formal Nights, and instead are Country Club Casual.
+Luxury cruise line dress codes vary from one cruise line to the other, however it may surprise you to know that many luxury cruise lines don’t have formal nights, and instead are Country Club Casual.

-Oceania and Azamara are elegant, but not formal, however Silverseas does have Formal Nights.
+Oceania and Azamara are elegant, but not formal, however Silversea does have formal nights.
 Check with your cruise line for details.

-Here’s a list of clothing to bring on a 7 day Caribbean Cruise, however adjust the guidelines to your personal preferences and style.
+Here’s a list of clothing to bring on a 7 day Caribbean or warm weather cruise.
+Please adjust the to your personal preferences and style.

 Full disclosure – I like to shop, I over-pack and I bring too many shoes.

-My own cruise outfit list is larger than this, but based on feedback in my Life Well Cruised Facebook page, I think this is a sufficient base.
-Adjust to your own preferences, style and luggage allowance ;-).
+My own cruise outfit list is larger than this, but based on feedback in my Life Well Cruised Facebook community, I think this is a sufficient base.
+Adjust to your own preferences, style and luggage allowance.